Last Updated on

 The go-to wild meat source is small game: squirrel, rabbit, chipmunk, dove, waterfowl, packrat, songbirds, beaver, mice, raccoon, etc. Essentially any living animal that crawls, flies, or swims is fair game.
 The population density of small critters is much higher than that of the mega fauna on any given tract of land.

 These animals are where you should spend your time and effort.
 A survival situation is no time for food prejudices.
-Although you cringe at the idea of eating something like a coyote now, I can assure you that when facing starvation that slab of meat is going to be top-shelf cuisine to your pallet.
+Although you cringe at the idea of eating something like a coyote now (check out our article about the best coyote traps), I can assure you that when facing starvation that slab of meat is going to be top-shelf cuisine to your pallet.
 The photo below shows a nice boar raccoon roasting over an open fire.

 He was caught on our Hunting and Trapping Camp course held in Southeastern Utah this past October.
 What a treat!